johnlpage/POCDriver/README.md

 -h show help
 -p show what the records look like in the test
 -t how many threads to run on the client and thus how many connections.
--s what threshold to consider slow when repoting latency percentages in ms -o output stats to a file rather then the screen
+-s what threshold to consider slow when reporting latency percentages in ms -o output stats to a file rather then the screen
 -n use a namespace 'schema.collection' of your choice -d how long to run the loader for.